I Didn’t Share My Blog With Family Or Friends

 Why I Kept My Blog Secret From My Family And Friends

 Fear!
-Fear that they would judge me, that they would think I was silly for starting a blog as a career path, or worse… that I would fail in front of everyone!
+Fear that they would judge me.
+That they would think I was silly for starting a blog as a career path, or worse… that I would fail in front of everyone!
 I thought most people wouldn’t understand what I was trying to do with this blog.
-I decided to keep it to seperate from them, until I reached my goals so I don’t have the added pressure to get there!
+I was afraid of the eye rolls and secret wishes for failure.
+So, I decided to keep it to seperate from them, until I reached my goals so I don’t have the added pressure to get there!
 I’m sure this doesn’t make sense to a lot of people, because family and friends are there to support you… but for someone with anxiety, it’s not always looked at like that.
 As irrational as it may sound, I hope some of you feel the same way!

 How I Kept My Blog A Secret From My Family And Friends

 This part was surprisingly easy.
 I’m in school for social media marketing, so I’m on my computer a lot anyway.
 And, I’ve used this blog as a few school assignments so that also made it easy.
-I don’t have an instagram for this site, but I do for tenthingsabout.com, you can follow me here Ten_Things_About.
-As you can see, I don’t have any personal photos on there.
-I also have a twitter account for Steph’s Social Pie, but I make sure no family or friends or even friends of friends are on there!
+I have a twitter account for Stephsocial.com, but I make sure no family or friends or even friends of friends are on there!
 I have a pretty good reach on Pinterest currently, but keep in underwraps from anyone I know.
 I even went as far as blocking a few people from Pinterest for now, just until I’m ready to reveal.
-As I recently launched a few other niche blogs, one a very localized blog, I understand I will be found.
-My local site- Discoverniagarawithme.com it’s getting local hits because it ranks on the first page of Google search already, being a very niche blog.
-Someone searching for a local festival or restaurant might see my site, which I want, but not yet.
-Not until it’s a little more established.
-It only has a handful of articles but I’m building it up.

 How Do I Tell My Family And Friends About My Blog?

 I plan to do a little reveal around my one year blogiversary.
-I want to create a Facebook page for Steph’s Social Pie, and Discover Niagara With Me, so I need to tell everyone before I launch that.
-I will do both at the same time, I think.
+I want to create a Facebook page for Stephsocial.com.
 But for now, I’m still growing as a blogger.
 I feel so much more confident in my blogging abilities now than I did 6 months ago, obviously.
 I don’t think they’ll be shocked because I was a writer for nearly 10 years.
 In fact, many people have even said why don’t you start a blog Steph?
 So why am I so afraid?
 I mean part of me sees a lot of support, but there’s still that little (big) part of me that fears judgement and failure.
 Writing for established publications was different.
 I didn’t have to explain myself or my job.
 I think there’s a misconception around blogging, that it’s just a hobby or I just sit around and write about beauty or fashion… which is fine btw but there are so many other bloggers out there!
 Like me:)

 I have no regrets about keeping my blog a secret, and I’m actually really glad I did.
 I look back at when I first started, and I have come so far but I’m not quite where I need to be yet.
 I think I would have struggled a lot more in the beginning if I had the additional pressure of everyone I know watching.
 So for now, it’s just me and you!
 And, it’s our little secret:)